Otherness and Alienation

 The problem of otherness in the world of Wide Sargasso Sea is all-pervading and labyrinthine.
 The racial hierarchy in 1830’s Jamaica is shown to be complex and strained, with tension between whites born in England, creoles or people of European descent born in the Caribbean, black ex-slaves, and people of mixed race.
 The resentment between these groups leads to hatred and violence.
-Antoinette Cosway and her family are repeatedly referred to as “white cockroaches” by…(read full theme analysis)
+Antoinette Cosway and her family are repeatedly referred to as “white cockroaches” by…read analysis of Otherness and Alienation

 Freedom in the novel is double-edged and troubled.
 Its ideal is presented in stark contrast, again and again, to its reality.
 At the start of the novel, we see that the Emancipation Act of 1833 leaves discontent and violence in its wake.
 Mr. Luttrell, a white former slaveowner and neighbor to the Cosways, commits suicide after Emancipation, unable to adjust to the new social and economic landscape.
-At Coulibri, the local population of black…(read full theme analysis)
+At Coulibri, the local population of black…read analysis of Slavery and Freedom

 Wide Sargasso Sea is a revisionist novel, written to complicate and push up against the accepted truth of Antoinette or “Bertha” Cosway’s character as it is put forth in Charlotte Bronte’s Jane Eyre—the archetypal “madwoman in the attic.”
 The novel questions the very nature of truth in its premise, form, and content.

 Within the novel, truth is shown to be slippery at best, difficult if not impossible to recognize and trust.
-Every story has…(read full theme analysis)
+Every story has…read analysis of Truth